probcomp/BayesDB/docs/bql.rst

 Initializing models and running analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is necessary to run INITIALIZE MODELS and ANALYZE in order for BayesDB to evaluate any query involving any predictions.
 The models that this command creates can be thought of as possible explanations for the underlying structure of the data in a Bayesian probability model.
-In order to generate reasonable predictions, it is recommended that a minimum of about 32 models should be initialized, and each model should be analyzed for a minimum of about 250 iterations.
+In order to generate reasonable predictions, it is recommended that a minimum of about 16 models should be initialized (which is the default value), and each model should be analyzed for a minimum of about 250 iterations.
 The more models you create, the higher quality your predictions will be, so if it is computationally feasible to initialize and analyze 128 or 256 models for your dataset, it is highly recommended.
 It is sensible to use 250-500 iterations of analyze for each model, no matter how many models you have.

 ::

-	INITIALIZE <num_models> MODELS FOR <btable> [WITH CONFIG <config>]
+	INITIALIZE [<num_models> MODELS] FOR <btable> [WITH CONFIG <config>]

 Initializes <num_models> models.

-Available models include "naive bayes" and "crp mixture"
+Advanced users interested in using custom model configurations may pass <config> here.

 ::

 	ANALYZE <btable> [MODEL[S] <model_index>-<model_index>] FOR (<num_iterations> ITERATIONS | <minutes> MINUTES) [WAIT]

 Analyze the specified models for the specified number of iterations (by default, analyze all models).
-If WAIT is included, the user is unable to make any other queries until ANALYZE has finished, otherwise it runs in the background.
+If WAIT is included, the user is unable to make any other queries until ANALYZE has finished; by default ANALYZE runs in the background.
 The state of a background ANALYZE may be checked with the query "SHOW ANALYZE FOR <btable>" and ANALYZE can be canceled with "CANCEL ANALYZE FOR <btable>"

 Examining the state of your btables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~